muhammadzohaib786m/muhammadzohaib786m/README.md

 - 👀 i'm beginner in frontend development
 - 🌱 I’m currently learning html css(also frameworks) javascript(react.js) on the way

-- 📫 I'm  a massive believer of hard work♦
+- 📫 I'm  a massive believer of hard work 👨‍💻
--🖥️  Favourite youtube channel for learning programming is supersimpledev
--💪I want to make my parents feel proud 🤲
 #Nevergiveup🥷

 <!---
 muhammadzohaib786m/muhammadzohaib786m is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.